Community Resources

 We offer resources, education, volunteer opportunities, counselling, and a whole host of activities.
 One of the important roles we play in community is providing sensitive and expert information and referrals for those seeking help.
 We also organize programs such as support groups, social events, and educational seminars to help improve the social, mental, and physical health of our community.

-The QTHC is a grassroots health organization run by and for queer and trans community members.
+The EMHC is a grassroots health organization run by and for queer and trans community members.

-Our vision is for Edmonton queer and trans community members to have an equitable opportunity to experience positive health and well-being.
+Our vision is for Edmonton queer and trans community members to have equitable opportunity to experience positive health and wellbeing.

 Our mission is to provide a representative voice that addresses the specific health determinants and needs of queer and trans community members through community education, support, and capacity-building; provider training and professional development; and community-based research and advisory.